AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-48-Pharming.md

 4. Victims type correct URLs, get taken to fake login pages
 5. Credentials harvested at scale with victims having no obvious indication
 ```

+# Real-World Example
+In 2007 one of the largest pharming attacks ever recorded targeted around 50 financial institutions simultaneously.
+Attackers sent users a malicious email that, when opened, executed a small script modifying the local hosts file on Windows machines.
+Once infected, victims who typed their bank's correct URL were silently redirected to convincing fake banking pages.
+The attack affected users across multiple countries and targeted dozens of banks at once — the hosts file modification meant even security-conscious users who carefully typed the correct URL were still redirected to the fake site.